craftcms/docs/docs/4.x/dev/controller-actions.md

 In each of the following examples, you’ll find a list of **Supported Params** (the values you can send as <badge vertical="baseline" type="verb">GET</badge> query params or in the <badge vertical="baseline" type="verb">POST</badge> body) and information about the possible **Response** conditions.

-**Supported Params** can be encoded in the query string, submitted with form inputs, or sent as properties of a [JSON payload](#ajax).
+**Supported Params** can be encoded in the query string, submitted with form inputs, or sent as properties in a [JSON payload](#ajax).

 <a name="global-params" title="Parameters respected for all POST requests"></a>

 ::: tip
-All POST actions support a few additional parameters, except when using an `Accepts: application/json` header:
+All POST actions honor a few additional parameters, except when using an `Accepts: application/json` header:
-- `redirect`: A [hashed](./filters.md#hash) URL or path that Craft will send the user to after a successful request (i.e. a user is registered or an entry is saved).
+- `redirect`: A [hashed](./filters.md#hash) URL or path that Craft will send the user to after a [successful request](#after-a-post-request) (i.e. a user is registered or an entry is saved).
 - `successMessage`: Overrides the default flash notice for the action.
 - `failMessage`: Overrides the default flash error for the action.
 :::